 There are several ways you can make a difference, including:

-- make yourself aware of your local PCSP, its members and its Partnership Plan.
-You can download the plan from your local council website or you can contact your PCSP directly
+- make yourself aware of your local PCSP, its members and its Partnership Plan, download the plan from your local council website or can contact your PCSP directly

 - Policing and Community Safety Partnerships website